Last Updated : 05/07/2026

 - Hologram photo

-Thought – The barcode, smart chip, and QR code could have an encrypted key that when the ID is presented to identify the voter, the key in each would be read by the poll pad and have to match.
+Thought – The smart chip could have an encrypted key that when the ID is presented to identify the voter, the key in each would be read by the poll pad and have to match.
 This would reassure the poll worker that the ID is legitimate.

 Part II: Voter Rolls Integrity